 The original castle was constructed in the 15th Century, however, numerous additions have been added to the residence in the centuries following making it a truly spectacular regal home.
 The castle itself is packed with history and it absolutely beautiful, but it is also surrounded by lovely gardens and grounds that are very much worth exploring.

-Inverness is so near now, but no stop on this drive is complete without making a detour to the Culloden Battlefield (you can buy tickets in advance here), located only about 5 miles from the Inverness city centre.
+Inverness is so near now, but no stop on this drive is complete without making a detour to the Culloden Battlefield, located only about 5 miles from the Inverness city centre.

 Fans of Diana Gabaldon’s Outlander series (or the Starz TV adaptation) will certainly be aware of the heartbreaking history of this place, but for those who don’t — Culloden was the site of the devastating Battle of Culloden on 16 April 1746, in which English forces either killed or injured anywhere from 1,500-2,000 Scottish Jacobite troops and ended the Jacobite uprising altogether — quelling the Scottish independence movement and stripping Scots of their rights and traditions as consequence.